prodevmentor/blog/_posts/01-11-18-Redux_Demystified.md

   export default connect(mapStateToProps)(MyClassName)
 ```

-This basically takes the state of the key 'notification' from redux and shoves the data into the component.
+This basically takes the state of the key 'notification' from Redux and shoves the data into the component.
 Possibly forcing a redraw (if it changes the props or state).

 # Can I access the state without connect?

 Yes, you can.
-You can read the state, but you cannot modify the data without a Reducer or Javascript hacking.
+You can read the state, but you cannot modify the data without a Reducer or javascript hacking.
 The read-only way is to directly query the store:

 ```javascript
   store.getState(); // returns the full store as a JSON object